Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 ## Testing multiplayer

-In order to see the multiplayer functionality in action we can either run multiple instances of the game locally on your computer - using either ParrelSync or builds - or choose to connect to a friend over the internet.
+In order to see the multiplayer functionality in action we can either run multiple instances of the game locally on your computer - using either Multiplayer Play Mode or builds - or choose to connect to a friend over the internet.
 See [how to test](https://docs-multiplayer.unity3d.com/netcode/current/tutorials/testing/testing_locally) for more info.
 <br><br>

 ### Local multiplayer setup